midtown-ai/glossary/glossary/a.md

 # Active Learning

- `Pick the sample from which you will learn the most and have them labelled`.
+ ~ Pick the sample from which you will learn the most and have them labelled.
 How to select those samples?
 But a model with a seed sample set, run data to the model, label the ones that have the most uncertainty.

+ A form of [reinforcement learning from human feedback (RLHF)][RLHF] where an algorithm actively engages with a user to obtain labels for data.
+It refines its performance by getting labels for desired outputs.

  More at:
   * [https://www.datacamp.com/community/tutorials/active-learning](https://www.datacamp.com/community/tutorials/active-learning)